Fueling the Future: A 21st Century Approach to Hunger Relief

 How do we help?

-We have grown from distributing 41 million pounds of food in 2008 to almost 89 million pounds (or more than 77 million meals) in 2015.
-In 2016, 55 percent of the food we distributed was fresh, meaning meat, bread, dairy, vegetables, fruit.
+We have grown from distributing 41 million pounds of food in 2008 to more than 93 million pounds (more than 81 million meals) in 2017.
+In 2017, 57.5 percent of the food we distributed was fresh, meaning meat, bread, dairy, vegetables, fruit.
 And fresh food, especially produce, is the fastest-growing type of food we can source and distribute.

 Current and Projected Distribution Growth